picocms/Pico/in-depth/submission_guidelines.md

 Either way, if it really existed, this is where I would write some details about it.
 ```

+## Getting Started

+* This section will contain links to:
+* Info on how to fork and edit on github
+* Info on making a pull Request
+* Probably shy away from any actual `git` content.
+Presumably, knowing how to use GitHub will suffice for this process.

 [Pull Request]: {{ site.gh_project_url }}/pull/new/gh-pages
 [Themes]: /themes